fengyun530/twoinput/README.md

 # twoinput
-this is two input plugins
+this is two input plugins for yii2